Karaj Alborz Province, Iran Travel Guide

 Explore the rich world of Iranian handicrafts, often found in local bazaars.
 These items reflect centuries of artistic tradition.

-Iranian miniature painting is a centuries-old art form characterized by intricate details and colors, often depicting mythological or poetic scenes.
+Iranian miniature painting is a centuries-old art form marked by intricate details and colors, often depicting mythological or poetic scenes.
 Calligraphy, a highly revered art, translates religious texts and poetry into beautiful visual forms.
 Both arts reflect deep cultural and spiritual values.
 Galleries and cultural centers in Tehran and other large cities feature these works prominently.

 Tehran features a burgeoning contemporary art scene with numerous galleries showing modern Iranian artists.